IBM/check_spectrumarchive/README.md

 - pools
 - task

+The script uses the Spectrum Archive EE admin command (eeadm) to get the details of a specified component in json format.
+The output of eeadm command is parsed and a decision is derived whether the state of the component is OK, WARNING or ERROR.
+The output is written to standard out in one line including the status of the components and the return code is in accordance with the detected status.
+For components that are not OK some further details are printed.

 One component can be checked at a time using the appropriate command line option.
+The output of the check is written in one line including the

-The script is based on Spectrum Archive EE version 1.3 and uses the eeamdmin command
+The script is based on Spectrum Archive EE version 1.3 and uses the eeamdmin command.
+It requires the jq tool to be installed on all Spectrum Archive EE nodes where this tool runs.

 ## Installation
 Copy the script to each Spectrum Archive EE node that needs to be monitored.
 Make the script executable.

+Optionally integrate the script with an external monitoring tool such as Icinga2.

 ### Dependencies